imfunniee/gitfolio/README.md

 You could also add in your custom CSS inside `index.css` to give it a more personal feel.

-### Add Twitter, LinkedIn and Medium Links on your profile
+### Add Twitter, LinkedIn and Medium links on your profile

 Twitter, LinkedIn and Medium Links to your profile while building

 ```sh
 gitfolio build <username> --twitter <twitter_username> --linkedin <linkedin_username> --medium <medium_username>
 ```

 ### Let's Publish

 Head over to GitHub and create a new repository named `username.github.io`, where username is your username.
 Push the files inside`/dist` folder to repo you just created.

 Go To `username.github.io` your site should be up!!

 ### Updating